by-student-2017/CP2k-v.9.1-examples/README.md

 ## Tersoff potential (1988 and 1989)
 - Tersoff potentials are available on this github.
 I haven't looked closely at the code in cp2k, so I assume it's the 1988 formula (Tersoff_1).
 Lammps seems to use the 1989 formula (Tersoff_2).
 The 1988 and 1989 papers use the same parameter values ​​for Si.
 Therefore, I decided to apply the same parameters for carbon (using those from NIST).
 - The Tersoff potential can reproduce various crystal structures (dimer, graphite, diamond, sc, bcc, fcc).
 Compared with electronic structure calculations for Si, the Tersoff cohesive energy shows good agreement, and although it tends to overestimate bond lengths, it also shows good agreement for coordination numbers from 4 to 8.
+- Tersoff also takes into account the universal potential and the second moment approximation.

 ## Basis (ls /usr/share/cp2k)